 This Vegan Rasta Pasta recipe is unbelievably delicious!
 It's a delicious pasta dish with a creamy jerk-spiced Caribbean-inspired sauce.
-I'm going to take you through how to make it!
 Rasta Pasta is easily made vegan as most of the ingredients are naturally vegan anyway.
 Non vegan versions will often add chicken to the pasta, however I've used vegan chicken here instead, as well as given you some yummy alternative ideas.

 🍝What is Rasta Pasta?

 Rasta Pasta was invented by chef Lorraine Washington.
 It's a jerk flavoured Caribbean creamy coconut sauce with pasta.
 The sauce is Rasta because it has jerk spices that would typically be used to make jerk chicken as well as other typical Caribbean flavors such as coconut and thyme.
 The trio of bell peppers (red, yellow and green peppers) are the colours of the Rastafarian flag.
 Even the type of pasta that was originally used (tagliatelle) looks a bit like dreadlocks.
 Any pasta is fine to use though - we used gemelli pasta which is beautiful and twisted and really clings to the creamy sauce.

 A vegan version of rasta pasta is not much different but uses vegan chicken, nutritional yeast instead of cheese, and won't use any dairy cream.

 Here are the main ingredients to make the vegan rasta pasta: for the quantities, head down to the recipe card.

 - Jerk seasoning - giving that delicious and spicy Carbibbean jerk flavour.
 You can use a dry seasoning (we love Steenbergs jerk spice) or a jar of liquid jerk seasoning.
 Use between one and two tablespoons, depending on how spicy you want it.